pko711/RobloxApiDocumentation/README.md

+> [!IMPORTANT]
+> This repository is not actively maintained.
+Use https://github.com/Paficent/Roblox-Api-Tracker instead.

 # Documentation
   Official ROBLOX Web API documentation.
 Except it isn't an insecure person and isn't hiding anything.\
   Note: This was not posted by an official Roblox engineer.
 Also note that this is not *completely* done yet as I have other things to do at the moment, more updates will come though